kamir/ks-inspector/README.md

 # ks-inspector
-A tool which helps operatora and developera of Kafka Streaming application to understand dependencies between KSQL queries and KStreams applications.
+A tool which helps operators and developers of Kafka Streaming applications to understand dependencies between KSQL queries and KStreams applications.

 <a href="https://codeclimate.com/github/kamir/ks-inspector"><img src="https://api.codeclimate.com/v1/badges/ef4bcda7d1b5fd0a4f1e/maintainability" /></a>  [![Build Status](https://travis-ci.org/kamir/ks-inspector.svg?branch=master)](https://travis-ci.org/kamir/ks-inspector)

-## Concept
+## Motivation and Concept

 We define an *application context* in order to provide all required information for an analysis of a particular *streaming use-case*.